Yellow Brick Road Mortlake we believe that refinancing your home loan is one of

 that he found it hard to believe that so many people were avoiding action,

-the well-publicised and historically low interest rates and the potential
+particularly in light of well-publicised historically low interest rates and

 “It’s outrageous to think people are still paying high